 What happens at a session?

 Volunteers arrive before the 2 hour session in order to get out all the activities – this depends on the ages of the children that will be attending.
 The ages can range from a few months to 11+.
 They also provide the all important teas, coffees and biscuits!

 Time is spent receiving parents, reassuring them that their children will be supervised, helping parents and children to play together and generally ensuring that the whole session is a success.
 A successful session means that conflict is avoided, and that both children and parents have a good time and look forward to the next occasion.

-The Mothers’ Union (MU) in the Diocese of Winchester runs 2 child contact centres in Basingstoke – one at Popley and one in the town centre and supports a centre at Alton .
-These are manned by volunteers, mostly, but not exclusively, MU members, who are trained and help out on a regular basis.
+The Mothers’ Union (MU) in the Diocese of Winchester runs a child contact centre at Popley, near Basingstoke, it is staffed by volunteers, mostly, but not exclusively, MU members, who are trained and help out on a regular basis.
 We operate under the umbrella of the National Association of Child Contact Centres (NACCC).